jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (iia) pursuant to an appointment made by the Governor-General or the Governor-General in Council and evidenced by a warrant or by an Order in Council or by a notice published in the Gazette in accordance with section 2(2) of the Official Appointments and Documents Act 1919:
     (iii) as a Chairman or member of any local authority or any board, council, committee, or other body, subject to subsection (4); or
-  (d) any activity to the extent to which the activity involves the making of exempt supplies; or (e) an activity involving the supply of goods by way of sale that a registered person has elected is not a taxable activity, provided—
+  (d) any activity to the extent to which the activity involves the making of exempt supplies; or (e) an activity involving the supply of goods, including a deemed supply under section 5(3), that a registered person has elected is not a taxable activity, provided—
     (i) the person has not previously claimed a deduction under section 20(3) for the supply of goods before the goods are sold; and
     (ii) the goods were not acquired for the principal purpose of making taxable supplies; and (iii) the goods were not used for the principal purpose of making taxable supplies; and